bibanon/bibanon/Books/Guides/Programming/Programming.md

-I know how to MACHINE CODE.
+> _I know how to MACHINE CODE._

+Guides written by various anons on the subject of programming.
+Surprisingly, the examples might give you a chuckle, just like any typical programming book.

 ## Programming Languages ##